Compare gas & electricity suppliers in Ireland

 The best way to choose a new energy supplier and deal is to carry out an energy price comparison.

-In order to compare deals, all you need is a copy of your recent energy bills and to answer a few quick questions about your current supplier and what you want to get from your new supplier.
+To compare energy deals, all you need is a copy of your recent energy bills and to answer a few quick questions about your current supplier and what you want to get from your new supplier.

-You’ll get the most accurate results if you enter your actual energy consumption (which you can find on your bills) but if you don’t have this, don’t worry - you can use the national averages to get an idea of the cheapest deals out there.
+You’ll get the most accurate results if you enter your actual energy consumption (which you can find on your bills) but if you don’t have this, don’t worry - you can use the national averages to get an idea of the cheapest energy prices out there.

 You may be worried about switching to a new supplier in case you lose service for a period of time, but there’s no need for concern.
 All suppliers use the same pipes and cables to supply energy to your home, so there won’t be any interruption in supply.